- CRM/SFA/MA

 |---|---|

 | 1.
-Resource Shortages | System updates and improvements require specialized knowledge and technical expertise; if an organization lacks these, the update process may be delayed.
+Resource Shortage | System updates and improvements require specialized knowledge and technical expertise; if a company lacks these, the update and improvement process may be delayed.
 Furthermore, when resources are diverted to other projects or operational tasks, system updates are often deprioritized. |

 | 2.
 Insufficient Budget | System updates and improvements require financial investment.
 If the budget is insufficient, these tasks may be delayed.
 It is essential to secure the necessary budget and review project priorities. |

 | 3.
 Inadequate Project Management | System updates and improvements should be managed as formal projects.
 If project management is inadequate, progress may stall or priorities may become unclear.
-Establishing an appropriate project management framework is necessary. |
+Establishing a proper project management framework is necessary. |

 | 4.
 Lack of User Involvement | System updates and improvements should be based on user requirements and feedback.
 If users are not involved, system enhancements may be delayed.
-It is necessary to foster active communication with users and establish a mechanism for collecting their requirements and feedback. |
+It is necessary to foster active communication with users and establish a mechanism for collecting their requests and feedback. |

 |